SwampPear/djinn/prompts/basic_context.md

 [
     {
         "command": "write",
-        "usage": "write [START] [END] [FILE] [CONTENT]",
+        "usage": "write [START_INDEX] [END_INDEX] [FILE] [CONTENT]",
-        "description": "only used to WRITE to a file, replaces start and end with content", "options": [],
+        "description": "replaces contents in file from start index to end index.
+If a file is presumed to be empty, use START = 0 and END = 0", "options": [],
-        "example": "write 0 main.py this is some text" }
+        "example": "write 0 12 main.py this is some text"
+    }
 ]